antesaj/DS_and_A/README.md

 # DS_and_A
 Practicing Fundamentals

-# IsUnique.java
+## IsUnique.java
+This is my solution to problem 1.1 in "Cracking the Coding Interview."

+## IsPermutation.java
-This is a solution to a problem in "Cracking the Coding Interview."
+This is my solution to problem 1.2 in "Cracking the Coding Interview."